 Variance: A variance is any departure from the strict letter of this law granted by the Zoning Board of Appeals as it applies to a particular piece of property.
 Variances run with the land and are not particular to any one landowner.
-This is a form of administrative relief that allows_property to be used in a way that does not comply with the requirements of the Zoning ordinance.
-There are two basic types of variance: Use variances and Area variances.
-See pages 51 and 52 for definitions.
+This is a form of administrative relief that allows property to be used in a way that does not comply with the requirements of the Zoning Ordinance.
+There are two basic types of variances: Use variances and Area variances.
+See Section 920 for definitions.